 Why is Vendor Risk Management a big deal now?
 That’s a good question, because vendor risk management has been required since the 1990’s through legislation and regulations such as the Gramm Leach Bliley Act (GLBA) and the Health Insurance Portability and Accountability Act (HIPAA).
 The Federal Trade Commission (FTC) has also aggressively stepped up complaints (50 in recent years) against organizations for deceptive and unfair trade practices.
 Recently the FTC filed their decision and order in the matter of Accretive Health, Inc., they “failed to provide reasonable and appropriate security for consumers’ personal information it collected and maintained…”

 We are all, in some way, custodians of other people’s data.
-As we share information with suppliers, vendors, partners, and clients, we have a responsibility to assess the risk of given transactions and business relationships.
+As we share information with suppliers and supply chains, vendors, partners, and clients, we have a responsibility to assess the risk of given transactions and business relationships.
 Our response and security measures need to be proportionate to the risk.
 Only then can an organization defend themselves in suits and legal actions when the inevitable happens.
 The key questions to answer will always be the same: Did you assess risk?
 Did you take action to treat the perceived risks to a reasonable and appropriate level?
 Do you monitor the ongoing risk levels and effectiveness of your vendor’s security?

 The threat actors will continue to pursue the path of least resistance.
 Your vendors are the key threat vector that must be managed.
 The bad guys have figured out how to use leverage to hack through one organization’s security controls and gain access to all of their trusted parties and their data.